Frequently Asked Questions

 Please submit the following items to the Augustana Office of Admission, 2001 S. Summit Ave., Sioux Falls, SD 57197:

 - Official transcripts showing proof of all previous college coursework.
-If you are or will be a graduate of Augustana College, obtain an unofficial copy of your transcript for review with Nursing Department.
+If you are or will be a graduate of Augustana University, obtain an unofficial copy of your transcript for review with Nursing Department.

 - Completion of the post-baccalaureate Accelerated Nursing Application.